-The foregoing affidavit shall be strictly construed and any affiant convicted of swearing falsely as regards to any particular matter contained therein shall be guilty of perjury and attempted election fraud.
+The foregoing affidavit shall be strictly construed and any affiant swearing falsely as regards any particular matter contained therein shall be guilty of perjury and attempted election fraud.

-(viii) Referendum and Recall Petition Papers.
-All petition papers comprising a referendum or recall petition shall be assembled and filed with the City Clerk as one instrument.
+- (viii) Referendum and Recall Petition Papers.
+All petition papers concerning a referendum or recall petition shall be assembled and filed with the City Clerk as one instrument.
 Within ten days after a petition is filed, the City Clerk shall determine whether each paper of the petition is properly attested and whether the petition is signed by a sufficient number of electors.
-The City Clerk shall declare any petition paper entirely invalid which is not attested by the circulator thereof as required by Section 12(i) of this Charter or upon which the affidavit of the circulation can be shown to be false in any regard.
-Upon completing his or her examination of the petition, the City Clerk shall attach thereto a certificate showing the result of the examination.
-If he or she should certify that the petition is insufficient, the City Clerk shall at once notify the committee of the petitioners of his or her findings.

-(ix) Amendment of Referendum and Recall Petitions.
-A referendum or recall petition may be amended within ten days of the City Clerk issuing his or her certification that the petition is insufficient, by filing an amended petition containing additional papers signed and filed in conformance with the requirements applicable to the original petition - as set forth in this Section.
-The City Clerk shall examine an amended petition within five days after it is filed.
-If the City Clerk determines that the amended petition is also insufficient, he/she shall file the amended petition in his/her office, notify the committee of petitioners of his/her findings, and take no further action on such insufficient petition.
-The City Clerk's finding that a petition is insufficient shall not prejudice the filing of a new petition for the same purpose.

-(C) Power to Institute Ordinances, Initiatives.
-The people shall have the power at their option to propose ordinances, including ordinances granting franchises or privileges, and to adopt the same at the polls.
-This power shall be known as the initiative.
-The person(s) proposing the exercise of this power shall submit the proposal to the City Commission which shall, without delay, approve, as to form, a petition for circulation in one or several copies as the proposer(s) may desire.

-(i) Preparation of Initiative Petition; Affidavit of Genuineness of Signatures.
-Signatures for initiative petitions are not required to all be on one paper; however, for each separate initiative petition paper there shall be attached an affidavit of the initiative petition paper circulator attesting that each signature appended to the paper is the genuine signature of the person whose name it purports to be.
-The affidavit shall be substantially in the form as set forth above in subsection (i) of this Section.
-Each person who signs any such initiative petition paper shall indicate after their name his or her place of residence by street and number or other description sufficient to identify the place of residence.
-All such papers pertaining to any one ordinance shall have written or printed thereon the names and addresses of at least five City of Coral Gables' registered voters who shall be officially regarded as filing the petition, and shall constitute a committee of the petitioners for purposes of this Section.
-Furthermore, all initiative petition papers shall be filed in the office of the City Clerk as one instrument.
+The City Clerk shall declare any petition paper entirely invalid when not attested by the circulator thereof as required by Section 10(B)(i) of this Charter or upon which the affidavit of the circulation can be shown to be false in any regard.
+Upon completing his examination of the petition, the City Clerk shall attach thereto a certificate showing the result of the examination.
+If the City Clerk should certify that the petition is insufficient, he shall set forth in his certificate the particular manner(s) in which the petition is defective and shall at once notify the petitioners' committee of his findings. - (ix) Amendment of Referendum and Recall Petitions.
+A referendum or recall petition may be amended within ten days of the City Clerk certifying that the petition is insufficient, by filing an amended petition containing additional papers signed and filed in conformance with the requirements applicable to the original petition, as set forth in this Section.
+The City Clerk shall examine the amended petition within five days after filed.
+If the City Clerk determines that the amended petition is again insufficient, he or she shall file the amended petition in his office, notify the petitioners' committee of his or her findings, and take no further action on such insufficient petition.
+The City Clerk's finding that a petition is insufficient shall not prejudice the filing of a new petition for the same purpose. - (C) Power to Institute Ordinances, Initiatives.
+The people shall have the power to propose ordinances, including the ones that grant franchises or privileges, and to have them being adopted by the voters.
+This power shall be known as the Initiative.
+The person(s) proposing the exercise of this power shall submit the proposal to the City Commission which shall, without delay, approve as to form a petition for circulation in one or several copies as the proposer(s) may desire. - (i) Preparation of Initiative Petition; Affidavit of Genuineness of Signatures.
+Signatures for Initiative petitions are not required to all be on one paper; however, for each separate initiative petition paper there shall be attached an affidavit of the Initiative petition paper circulator attesting that each signature appended to the paper is the genuine signature of the person whose name it purports to be.
+The affidavit shall be in the form as set forth above in subsection (vii)(B) of this Section.
+Each person who signs such Initiative petition paper shall indicate after their name his place of residence by street and number or other description sufficient to identify the place.
+All papers pertaining to any one ordinance shall include either written or printed thereon the names and addresses of at least five City of Coral Gables' registered voters who shall be officially regarded as filing the petition, and shall constitute a committee of the petitioners for purposes of this Section.
+All Initiative petition papers shall be filed in the office of the City Clerk as one instrument.